AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/timelines/creating-a-timeline.md

 Live record is useful to capture a busked show, where you are operating the playbacks manually in time with music or other live cues.
 You can do a live record multiple times on the same timeline to build up a more complex show.

 >  Live record does not record the following elements: <br/>
-    Recall of **Palettes** will not be recorded.
+    Recall of <strong>Palettes</strong> will not be recorded.
 You need to save looks to a playback to use them on a timeline.<br/>
-    The state of **Masters** is not recorded, so Group, BPM, Size, Rate and Intensity masters will be recorded as if at 100%.
+    The state of <strong>Masters</strong> is not recorded, so Group, BPM, Size, Rate and Intensity masters will be recorded as if at 100%.
 If you play back the timeline after changing masters then it could look different - you can [release all masters](../cues/cue-playback.md#releasing-a-master) before recording the timeline to see what is actually being recorded.
 Masters can then be used to modify the timeline playback for live/busking use.<br/>
-    Actions triggered via the **Scene Master** are not recorded.
+    Actions triggered via the <strong>Scene Master</strong> are not recorded.

 This is how you program a timeline using Live Record, from playbacks which you have previously programmed:

 1. If you have external timecode source selected but want to use internal timecode for recording, tap the "Timecode Disconnect" <Keys.ContextKey>Link</Keys.ContextKey> button so it shows a broken link.

-2. Press <Keys.HardKey>Record</Keys.HardKey>, <Keys.SoftKey>Timeline</Keys.SoftKey>, then the **Select** of the blank fader where you want to store the timeline.
+2. Press <Keys.HardKey>Record</Keys.HardKey>, <Keys.SoftKey>Timeline</Keys.SoftKey>, then the <strong>Select</strong> of the blank fader where you want to store the timeline.
 The Timeline View window will automatically open.

 3. Press the <Keys.ContextKey>Record</Keys.ContextKey> button in the top left of the Timeline View window.